56th Army (Soviet Union): History

 In January 1942 the army comprised the 31st, 106th, 343rd, and 347th Rifle Divisions, the 13th and 16th Rifle Brigades, the Rostov Separate Rifle Regiment of the People's Militia, and the 62nd, 64th, 70th Cavalry Divisions.

-Among prominent actions, the 56th Army fought during the successful Soviet liberation of Rostov in late 1941 and spearheaded the amphibious landings in the Crimea in late 1943.
+Among prominent actions, the 56th Army successfully fought during the Battle of Rostov in late 1941 and spearheaded the amphibious landings in Crimea in late 1943.
 The 56th Army was disbanded in November 1943 to create the second formation of the Separate Coastal Army.